-Plans Subject to Special Funding Rules
+Plans Not Immediately Subject to New Funding Rules

 Sections 104, 105, and 106 of PPA 2006 defer the effective date of the funding amendments for certain plans described in those sections, which in general deal with plans of cooperatives, plans affected by settlement agreements with PBGC, and plans of government contractors.
-Section 402 of PPA 2006 (amended by section 6615 of the U.S. Troop Readiness, Veterans' Care, Katrina Recovery, and Iraq Accountability Appropriations Act, 2007, Pub.
-L. 110-28) applies special funding rules to certain plans of commercial passenger airlines and airline caterers.
+Section 402 of PPA 2006 applies special funding rules to certain plans of commercial passenger airlines and airline caterers.
 None of these provisions affects the applicability of the amendments to ERISA section 4006 regarding the determination of the VRP.
-The rule provides explicitly that plans in this small group must determine UVBs in the same manner as all other plans.
-The language of this provision has been revised in the final rule to make this point clearer (in light, particularly, of the amendment to section 402 of PPA 2006, which was made after the proposed rule was cleared for publication in the Federal Register).
+The proposed rule provides explicitly that plans in this small group must determine UVBs in the same manner as all other plans.